 Te va a gustar la película (You will like the film).

-Les han gustado mucho los cuadros (They really liked the painting).
+Les han gustado mucho los cuadros (They have liked the paintings very much).

 Me gustaría comprar una casa (I would like to buy a house).

-Now you can practice everything you have learned about GUSTAR to like in Spanish with the quiz below, and remember you can contact your tutor for any question you have.
+Now you can practice everything you have learned about GUSTAR conjugation with the quiz below, and listen to the podcast «¿Qué le gusta?.
+Remember you can contact your tutor for any questions you have.
 Don’t you have a Spanish personal tutor yet?